-A.2 EROSION CONTROL NOTES
+A.2 Erosion Control Notes

-- 1. Erosion control measures shall be implemented on all projects and shall include source control, including protection of stockpiles, protection of slopes, protection of all disturbed areas, and protection of accesses.
-In addition, perimeter containment measures shall be placed prior to the commencement of grading and site disturbance activities unless the Public Works Department determines temporary measures to be unnecessary based upon location, site characteristics or time of year.
-The intent of erosion control measures shall be to keep all sediment from entering a swale, drainageway, watercourse, or onto adjacent properties. - 2.
-Site inspections and appropriate maintenance of erosion control devices shall be conducted and documented prior to, during, and after rain events. - 3.
-The developer shall be responsible for the placement and maintenance of all erosion control devices as specified by the approved plan until such time that the project is accepted as complete by the Public Works Department.
-Erosion control devices may be relocated, deleted or additional items may be required depending on the actual soil conditions encountered.
-Additional erosion control devices shall be placed at the discretion of the Engineer of Work, County Inspector, SWPPP Monitor, or RWQCB Inspector.
-Guidelines for determining appropriate erosion control devices are included in the appendix of the Public Improvement Standards. - 4.
-All erosion control devices shall be the first order of work and shall be in place between October 15 and April 15 or anytime when the rain probability exceeds 30%.
-This work shall be installed or applied after each area is graded and no later than five (5) working days after completion of each area. - 5.
-The Engineer of Work and the Public Works Department shall be notified before October 15 for inspection of installed erosion control devices. - 6.
-A standby crew for emergency work shall be available at all times during the rainy season (October 15 through April 15).
-Necessary materials shall be available and stock piled at convenient locations to facilitate rapid construction or maintenance of temporary devices when rain is imminent. - 7.
+- 1. Erosion control measures for wind, water, material stockpiles, and tracking shall be implemented on all projects at all times and shall include source control, including protection of stockpiles, protection of slopes, protection of all disturbed areas, protection of accesses, and perimeter containment measures.
+Erosion control shall be placed prior to the commencement of grading and site disturbance activities unless the Public Works Department determines temporary measures to be unnecessary based upon location, site characteristics or time of year.
+The intent of erosion control measures shall be to keep all generated sediments from entering a swale, drainage way, watercourse, atmosphere, or migrate onto adjacent properties or onto the public right-of-way. - 2.
+Site inspections and appropriate maintenance of all erosion control measures/devices shall be conducted and documented at all times during construction and especially prior to, during, and after rain events. - 3.
+The developer shall be responsible for the placement and maintenance of all erosion control measures/devices as specified by the approved plan until such time that the project is accepted as complete by the Public Works Department or until released from the Conditions of Approval of their General Permit.
+Erosion control measures/devices may be relocated, deleted or additional measures/devices may be required depending on the actual conditions encountered during construction.
+Additional erosion control measures/devices shall be placed at the discretion of the Engineer of Work, County Inspector, SWPPP Monitor, or RWQCB Inspector.
+Guidelines for determining appropriate erosion control devices shall be included in the plans with additional measures/devices noted from the appendix of the Public Improvement Standards. - 4.
+Wet weather erosion control measures/devices shall be available, installed, and/or applied between October 15 and April 15 or anytime when the rain probability exceeds 30%. - 5.
+The Contractor, Developer, and Engineer of Work shall be responsible to review the project site prior to October 15 (rainy season) and to coordinate an implementation plan for wet weather erosion control devices.
+A locally based standby crew for emergency work shall be available at all times during the rainy season (October 15 through April 15).
+Necessary materials shall be available and stock piled at convenient locations to facilitate rapid construction or maintenance of temporary devices when rain is imminent. - 6.
+In the event of a failure, the developer and/or his representative shall be responsible for cleanup and all associated costs or damage.
+In the event that damage occurs within the right-of-way and the County is required to perform cleanup, the owner shall be responsible for County reimbursement of all associated costs or damage. - 7.
+In the event of failure and/or lack of performance by the owner and/or contractor to correct erosion control related problems the Public Works Department may revoke all active permits and recommend that County Code Enforcement provide a written notice or stop work order in accordance with Section 22.52.140 [23.10] of the Land Use Ordinance. - 8.
 Permanent erosion control shall be placed and established with 90% coverage on all disturbed surfaces other than paved or gravel surfaces, prior to final inspection.
 Permanent erosion control shall be fully established prior to final acceptance.
-Temporary erosion control measures shall remain in place until permanent measures are established. - 8.
-In the event of a failure, the developer and/or his representative shall be responsible for cleanup and all associated costs or damages.
-In the event that damage occurs
+Temporary erosion control measures shall remain in place until permanent measures are established. - 9.
+The County Air Pollution Control District (APCD) may have additional project specific erosion control requirements.
+The Contractor, Developer, and Engineer of Work shall be responsible for maintaining self-regulation of these requirements.